pjweggy/CLADES/README.md

   -- argv3 :path of libsvm commands. if path is contained in $PATH, one can leave this argv empty.

-For example, to analyze sequence data in temp_seq.txt:
+For example, to analyze sequence data in test_seq.txt:

-  $ python CLADES.py temp ../model/All <path to libsvm commands>
+  $ python CLADES.py test ../model/All <path to libsvm commands>

 4*. train your own model

 ==== Data ====

 CLADES uses sequences data for multiple individuals from multiple populations.
-There is an example input sequence file temp_seq.txt.
+There is an example input sequence file test_seq.txt containing two locus information for 80 individuals from 8 populations.

 Sequence data should have format: